1973–74 Toronto Toros season: Playoffs

 The Toros opened the playoffs in a best of seven series against the Cleveland Crusaders, who finished in third place in the Eastern Division, three points behind Toronto.
 The series opened at Varsity Arena, with the Toros shutting out the Crusaders 4-0 in the series opener, followed by a close 4-3 victory in the second game to take a 2-0 series lead.
-The series shifted to Cleveland for the next two games, however, the Toros took the third game 4-2 to put the Crusaders on the brink of elimination.
-Cleveland managed to avoid being eliminated in the fourth game, winning 3-2 in overtime, however, the series returned to Toronto for the fifth game, with the Toros winning 4-1 to take the series in five games.
+The series shifted to Cleveland for the next two games; however, the Toros took the third game 4-2 to put the Crusaders on the brink of elimination.
+Cleveland managed to avoid being eliminated in the fourth game, winning 3-2 in overtime; however, the series returned to Toronto for the fifth game, with the Toros winning 4-1 to take the series in five games.

 Next up for Toronto was the Chicago Cougars, who finished in fourth place in the Eastern Division, five points behind the Toros.
 The Cougars defeated the first place New England Whalers in seven games to advance to the Divisional Finals.
 The series opened in Toronto, and the Toros took an early series lead with a 6-4 victory in the first game.
-The Cougars would win the second game 4-3 to even the series up.
-The series moved to Chicago for the next two games, and the Cougars took a 2-1 series lead with a 3-2 victory in the third game, however, the Toros won a wild fourth game by a 7-6 score to even the series up again.
+The Cougars won the second game 4-3 to even the series up.
+The series moved to Chicago for the next two games, and the Cougars took a 2-1 series lead with a 3-2 victory in the third game; however, the Toros won a wild fourth game by a 7-6 score to even up the series again.
 In the fifth game in Toronto, the Toros took care of the Cougars 5-3 to go up 3-2 in the series.
 Back in Chicago for the sixth game, the Cougars fought off elimination, easily defeating Toronto by a 9-2 score, setting up a seventh and final game at Varsity Arena.
-Chicago would upset the favoured Toros, winning the game 5-2 to advance to the Avco Cup finals, ending Toronto's season.
+Chicago upset the favoured Toros, winning the game 5-2 to advance to the Avco Cup finals, ending Toronto's season.